-- Pedestrian access only. - from Bartholomew Street to the West, Artist's Mews (South) to the North, Falkland Place to the East through ginnels and Alma Court (North) to the South through a communal garden.
+- Pedestrian access only. - May be accessed via a Passageway from Bartholomew Street to the West, Artist's Mews (South) to the North, Falkland Place to the East through ginnels and Alma Court (North) to the South through a communal garden.